-If you send more than one query command in the same program message (see "Multiple command messages," page 10-15), the multiple response messages for all the queries are sent to the computer when the Model 2750 is addressed to talk.
+If you send more than one query command in the same program message (see "Multiple command messages," page 10-25), the multiple response messages for all the queries are sent to the computer.
 The responses are sent in the order the query commands were sent and are separated by semicolons (;).
 Items within the same query are separated by commas (,).
 The following example shows the response message for a program message that contains four single item query commands: